kubernetes/community/contributors/design-proposals/storage/container-storage-interface.md

 ### Extending PersistentVolume Object

-Instead of creating a new `VolumeAttachment` object, another option we considered was extending the exiting `PersistentVolume` object.
+Instead of creating a new `VolumeAttachment` object, another option we considered was extending the existing `PersistentVolume` object.

 `PersistentVolumeSpec` would be extended to include:
 * List of nodes to attach the volume to (initially empty).